-In order to participate, please look for the yellow bar below and click on the Volunteer Registration tab.
-Complete the entire form as indicated and click the submit tab at the bottom of the form to send us your information.
+In order to participate, please look for the yellow “Registration” bar below and click on it.
+Complete the entire form as indicated and click on the “submit” tab at the bottom of the form to send us your information.
 You will receive a confirmation email within several minutes detailing all data input.
 If you need to make changes, simply register again; we will use your most current registration.

 Please use our online “Bulletin Board” banner at the top of the page to check for current information on your status, the golf privilege, Mahalo Party, uniforms, schedules and more!